Minimum Paid-Up Capital for Private Limited Company

 The eligibility criteria for registration of an Indian private limited company are as follows:

 Also, a private limited company must have at least 2 shareholders and a maximum of 200 shareholders.
-Note that in this case, one person can take on the role of director and shareholder both.
+Note that in this case, one person can take on the role of both director and shareholder.

 To comply with Indian law, a private limited company must have at least one director who is an Indian citizen.
-While foreign directors can be appointed, this also ensures that locals are included in the company’s leadership.
+While foreign directors can be appointed, this requirement ensures local inclusion in leadership when you incorporate a company in India.

 No Minimum Investment